Hosting Your Website and Emails

 - Upgrade – What kind of upgrade/migration options do they offer?
 If the answer is none and you’re planning on growing your business it would be a good idea to avoid these hosts in the long term.

 - Separation – Should you host your emails separately from your website?
-A valid question these days even for small business especially since at least two of the tech giants (Google & Microsoft) offer dedicated email services in a way that a lot of people are used too.
+A valid question these days even for small businesses especially since at least two of the tech giants (Google & Microsoft) offer dedicated email services in a way that a lot of people are used to.
 You can have your emails on your own domain but hosted in the knowledge that you have all of the features that these companies offer as well as the reliability and safety of being able to use your emails even if your website host goes down.

 - Security – Will you need an SSL certificate?
 Will you need to meet any levels of PCI compliance?
-If your website is ecommerce you need to take into consideration both of these things and more.
+If your website is eCommerce you need to take into consideration both of these things and more.
 This can be a lot of extra work and cost if you’re not careful.

-All in all, there’s a lot of things to consider when picking a host and for those who aren’t technical experts, all of this can seem like too much.
+All in all, there are a lot of things to consider when picking a host and for those who aren’t technical experts, all of this can seem like too much.
 It is a very important and regularly overlooked aspect that does need some consideration however based on its importance to your business.

-It is best to speak to an expert about this topic if you have any further questions as it often an area that requires specific expertise.
+It is best to speak to an expert about this topic if you have any further questions as it is often an area that requires specific expertise.

 Be diligent on this, shop around and speak to professionals.
 If you’re having your website designed professionally you should speak to them about your options.

-Yorkshire Powerhouse – straight talking advice on hosting
+Yorkshire Powerhouse – straight-talking advice on hosting

 Here at Yorkshire Powerhouse, we’re happy to help as much as possible – is there anything else we can do to help you, do you have any further questions or can we help introduce you to an expert – please let us know: